When Robots Kill – Is it Justified?

 Notable figures such as Elon Musk, Steve Wozniak and Stephen Hawking have already warned about the dangers of robot AI and autonomous weapons (as well as more than 1000 other experts and leading robotics researchers.)
 In fact, the group of prominent thinkers collectively signed an open letter warning of a “military artificial intelligence arms race” and called for a ban on “offensive autonomous weapons.”

 Although it’s yet to be determined if countries and defense contractors will pay heed to the warnings, some really smart people already see the writing on the wall and are pushing for the ethical use of autonomous robots.
-While the use of the killer robot in Dallas may have in fact been justified, it does open up the possibility that these types of tactics will become more commonplace.
+Again, while the use of the killer robot in Dallas may have in fact been justified, it does open up the possibility that these types of tactics will become more commonplace.

 If we continue to create smarter, more lethal robots to handle dangerous situations and kill criminals and terrorists, I have to wonder if it’s only a matter of time when robots use their artificial intelligences to start thinking that humanity in general is not worth the effort and decides to just get rid of the problem completely.
 A world based on Terminator or iRobot may not be as far off as we think.
 Please let me know what you think in the comments section.